 About Heiligenbrunn: If you want the hidden gem of Austria, the village of Heiligenbrunn is it.
 There aren’t many travelers that have ever heard of tiny Heiligenbrunn, but when you think of the early-Middle Ages, there may be no better preserved city.
 With a population of only 862 people, this village serves as a living museum of days gone by.
 Most of Heiligenbrunn’s houses have thatched roofs, and it almost doesn’t feel like real life while you are visiting.

-Heiligenbrunn only has 1,000 residents, 2 hotels, no castles or fortifications, but it has personality to-boot.
-Historically the village is most well know for its cute, thatched-roofed, hobbit style houses, but don’t underestimate the wine.
+Heiligenbrunn only has 1,000 residents, 2 hotels, no castles or fortifications, but it has personality to boot.
+Historically the village is most well known for its cute, thatched-roofed, hobbit-style houses, but don’t underestimate the wine.
 The wine, made as early as 1225 AD, was once banned for being too strong, but today it’s perfect and you’ll find grape vines growing in all sorts of places.
 The Basement or Kellerviertel is an awesome straw stellar which has been preserved as a living reminder of Heliligenbrunn’s wine culture.
 We highly recommend stopping by Ulrich’s Chapel as its bubbling spring is said to have curing powers, especially for the eyes.

-Similar Medieval Cities: While there aren’t many authentic thatched roof villages from the Middle Ages remaining in Europe there are a few great open air museum villages you can visit.
-Among them are the Celtic village in Hallein Austria (website), the Skanzen Village in Hungary (website), Frilandsmuseet in Denmark (website), and the Highland Folk Museum in Scotland (website).
+Similar Medieval Cities: While there aren’t many authentic thatched roof villages from the Middle Ages remaining in Europe there are a few great open-air museum villages you can visit.
+Among them is the Celtic village in Hallein Austria (website), the Skanzen Village in Hungary (website), Frilandsmuseet in Denmark (website), and the Highland Folk Museum in Scotland (website).